nagata-github/vmf_meaning_change_detector/README.md

 # Meaning difference detector based on the variance of word meanings.
-Implimanations for the methods for detecting meaning changes (differences) with their representative instances.
+Implementations for the methods for detecting meaning changes (differences) with their representative instances.
 All source codes are available under src/.
-The details of the methods are available in the follwoing paper.
+The details of the methods are available in the following paper.

 ## Citation
 Please cite the following paper if you use the above resources.